Nimira43/Tensorflow/01-Deep-Learning/Introduction.md

 Use Cases: Financial records, customer information, inventory management.

-Advantages: Easy to store, query, and analyze using traditional database management systems and analytics tools.
+Advantages: Easy to store, query, and analyse using traditional database management systems and analytics tools.

 ## Unstructured Data:

 Definition: Data without a predefined structure.
-It's not organized in a predefined manner and can come in various formats.
+It's not organised in a predefined manner and can come in various formats.

 Examples: Emails, social media posts, images, videos, audio files, text documents.